Covering complexions.

 As a final step, we fitted the headlights, corner lights, side grills, trims and their turn signals.

 The E46 M3 is a notoriously difficult car in regards to front end panel gaps.
-It's classic design with 2 piece headlights, gaskets and lower trims adds complexity during its assembly.
+Its classic design with 2 piece headlights, gaskets and lower trims adds complexity during the re-assembly.

 We started with the headlights first, requiring multiple adjustments before achieving our target alignment for the corner lights.
 The corner lights can easily scratch the new of your fenders when you bolt them in if they are out of alignment.

 As you'll notice below, we were missing the gasket for the headlight trim.
+It adds slight contrast between the lights and the trim.
 This did not affect fitment as it clips into the headlight assembly.

 Out of caution, the CSL bumper was removed to perform this step.
 For most, you will likely already have headlights and the bumper fitted, making for an easier installation.

-Up next: fitment gets dial'ed on the alignment rack, and I discuss the recommended specifications.
+Up next: fitment gets dial'ed on the alignment rack.
+I discuss the specs and showcase the final fitment.